 Dividend Growth May Be Hard To Achieve

 In summary, while it's good to see that the dividend hasn't been cut, we are a bit cautious about United Security Bancshares' payments, as there could be some issues with sustaining them into the future.
-In the past, the payments have been unstable, but over the short term the dividend could be reliable, with the company generating enough cash to cover it.
-Overall, we don't think this company has the makings of a good income stock.
+The payments haven't been particularly stable and we don't see huge growth potential, but with the dividend well covered by cash flows it could prove to be reliable over the short term.
+We would be a touch cautious of relying on this stock primarily for the dividend income.

-Companies possessing a stable dividend policy will likely enjoy greater investor interest than those suffering from a more inconsistent approach.
+It's important to note that companies having a consistent dividend policy will generate greater investor confidence than those having an erratic one.
 Still, investors need to consider a host of other factors, apart from dividend payments, when analysing a company.
-As an example, we've identified 1 warning sign for United Security Bancshares that you should be aware of before investing.
-Looking for more high-yielding dividend ideas?
-Try our curated list of strong dividend payers.
+For example, we've picked out 1 warning sign for United Security Bancshares that investors should know about before committing capital to this stock.
+We have also put together a list of global stocks with a solid dividend.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.